2007 in British music charts: October

 On 6 October the Sugababes managed to hold on to the top spot with "About You Now".
 Jennifer Lopez and The Stereophonics both made returns to the chart at numbers 11 and 12 with the singles "Do It Well" and "It Means Nothing" respectively.
-Kate Nash's second single failed to match the success of her debut, as "Mouthwash" peaked at number 23 (just two places ahead of "Foundations" after 15 weeks on the charts).

-On 7 October, JK and Joel hosted their final chart show, giving their chart show shoes to Fearne Cotton and Reggie Yates.

 Bruce Springsteen hit number one for the seventh time on the UK album charts with new album Magic.

 In a controversial move, Radiohead released their new album "In Rainbows" online, and allowed their fans to download it for any set price they want from £0.00-£100.
 The Charlatans announce that they are to follow suit, by releasing their album for free from XFM's website in 2008.
 They release "You Cross My Path" as a free mp3 through the XFM site.

 The Verve unleash their first new material for 10 years, a 14-minute demo known as "The Thaw Session" as a free MP3 through NME's website, for 1 week only.

 On 21 October Britney Spears entered the UK Singles Chart at #3 after 2 years away from the music scene.
 Stereophonics earned their fifth number one album with Pull the Pin.

 On 28 October, Leona Lewis achieved her second number-one single with "Bleeding Love", having sold 218,000 copies in its first week, the highest first-week sales of the year so far.
 Online downloads reached an all-time high of 1.7 million in a week.
 Leona also became the third artist in 2007 to have her second number one after Timbaland & Sugababes.
 On the issue date of October 28 the top five consisted of all British performers/acts, and first three places were new-entries.